anmolksachan/ThreatTracer/README.md

 ## Usage

-1. Make sure you have Python installed on your system.
+1. Make sure you have Python3 installed on your system.
-2. Install required libraries using `pip install requests colorama`.
+2. Install required libraries using `pip3 install -r requirements.txt`.
-3. Run the script using `python threattracer.py`.
+3. Run the script using `python3 threattracer.py`.

 ## Script Description